Safely converting outdoor restaurant spaces to dining areas

 - To help reduce the potential for a fire, do not use open flames (such as candles, ‘tiki’ torches, etc.) in outdoor dining areas.

 Businesses don’t have to go it alone.
-To help with this process, restaurants can seek the help of other trusted professionals and their state and local governments to determine what actions they need to take to ensure their business reopens smoothly.
+To help with this process, restaurants can seek the help of Nationwide Loss Control professionals to determine what actions they need to take.
+More food service-related resources are available at MyLossControlServices.com.